deanc/xbar-nordpool/README.md

 5. If you want to run it more or less often just change the `30m` to `1d` for example in the symlink to run it once a day.

-# Tweak
+# Settings

-The threshold is hardcoded to 8c/kWh at the moment.
-You can edit the file as you see fit.
+- `THRESHOLD` The value under which the energy price is considered affordable.
+(Default: 8c/kWh)
+- `COUNTRY` The country code for the market.
+(Default: FI)